eqqn/eqqn.github.io/_posts/2019-02-10-misadventures_of_shodan.md

 The PM email bounced, info made it through.

 Some couple weeks later I revisited the website and it gave me proper 403 response.
 I did not receive a response or acknowledgement, but I'd like to think I helped.
+If my email was read and forwarded to right people, perhaps it is in their best interest to sweep it under a rug and pretend it never happened after the fix.
+Noone wants to deal with GDPR notices.